 In teaching early Christianity in a university setting, there are a number of assumptions and views that need to be corrected or dismantled in order to clear the way for students to make better sense of these ancient documents.
 Something that does not often occur to students and which needs to be highlighted again and again is that Christians of the first three centuries (and even beyond) did not have a New Testament!
 You heard me.

 They did have what they considered scriptures, namely the Jewish writings known as the Law and the Prophets, but the process that led to the collection of writings or canon we now know as the “New Testament” was a long one.
 (Obviously the notion of the Jewish scriptures being the “Old Testament” would have to await the existence of the “New” one).
-See Mark Goodacre’s list of links to online resources relating to canon for further discussions.
 In fact, the earliest evidence we have of any church body establishing a list of authoritative Christian books that coincides exactly with the 27 books now in the New Testament was in 393 CE.
 Even that emerged out of a local meeting of church authorities in North Africa rather than some “universal” decision that was implemented in some way.

 The process that led to the collection of writings that were considered authoritative as scripture, namely the canon, was a long one which I will not detail here, except to note that early on Christians were collecting and using Christian writings of various sorts.
 Sometimes one community used the same writings as another community, but seldom did everyone agree which ones should be considered “scripture”, if they considered this issue at all.
 In some cases writings accepted by one community could be utterly rejected as “heretical” by another, as was the case with many “gnostic” writings.
 The process of choosing the writings that were considered canon and excluding certain other documents was, in some ways, the triumph of one Christian view over another.
 To provide another example, in the mid-second century Marcion of Sinope had clear ideas of what he would include in an authoritative collection, including the Gospel of Luke and certain letters of Paul, but he did so in a way that tried to excise any passages that seemed to equate the Jewish God with the God who sent Jesus (he thought there were two gods involved).